How far did the magi travel to see Jesus?

 Why did the magi want to see Jesus?

+By faith they followed His moving star.
+Upon their arrival to Jerusalem, they contacted King Herod to determine the location of the birthplace of the king.
 Herod, troubled by this news, answered them that he had not heard of the child, but told them of a prophecy that the Messiah would be born in Bethlehem (Micah 5:2; Matthew 2:4-6).
 And he urged them to let him know when they find the baby so that he may also go and worship him (Matthew 2:8).

 Led by the Star of Bethlehem, the magi found baby Jesus there with Mary and Joseph.
 Joyfully, they worshiped the newborn.
 They also offered Him their gifts of gold Frankincense and myrrh (Matthew 2:11).
 But the Lord warned the Magi in a dream not to return to Herod.
 So, they went back to their country by another way (Matthew 2:12).

-Angrily, Herod, realizing that he had been deceived by the magi, sent forth and put to death all the male children who were in Bethlehem from two years old and under.
+Herod, realizing that he had been deceived by the magi, sent forth and put to death all the male children who were in Bethlehem from two years old and under.
 He did that according to the time which he had determined from the wise men about the days of Jesus’ birth (Matthew 2:16).

-Although the nativity scene is described in both gospels of Matthew and Luke, each presents a different aspect of it.
+Although the nativity story is described in both gospels of Matthew and Luke, each presents a different aspect of it.
 The Gospel of Matthew mentions the Magi and King Herod.
 The Gospel of Luke does not mention the magi’s visit to Jesus, but it does mention the visit of the shepherds to Bethlehem and their visit to the newborn baby Jesus.

 In His service,